Muhammad-Huzaifaa/Muhammad-Huzaifaa.github.io/_pages/about.md

 ---

 Welcome to my Website!
-I am a Researcher associated with the [University of Tubingen](https://uni-tuebingen.de/) working under [Prof. Hilde](https://hildekuehne.github.io/).
+I am a Researcher at the [University of Tubingen](https://uni-tuebingen.de/).
 My research focuses on Efficient Multimodal Models.
 Previously, I also explored the robustness of vision models, and adaptation of vision-language models in scenarios with limited data, including few-/zero-shot setups.

 I have also worked with [Dr. Yova](https://yovakem.github.io/) as a Research Associate.